TobiasPankner/Gleam-giveaway-bot/README.md

   When you are done connecting your accounts press any button and the setup is finished.

 ## Running the script
 After the setup above is completed, start the script (`python giveaway_bot.py`).
-Now the bot will fetch urls from "http://gleamlist.com" and, if you configured it, from "https://www.reddit.com/r/giveaways/".
+Now the bot will fetch urls from "http://gleamlist.com" and from "https://www.reddit.com/r/giveaways/".